craigsapp/chopin-mazurka24-2/README.md

 Score/Performance Alignment Demonstration
 =========================================

-A live demonstration can be found at http://www.ccarh.org/chopin/mazurka24n2
+A live demonstration can be found at http://www.ccarh.org/chopin/op24n2 .
+If you are using Chrome or Firefox (but not Safari), try clicking on notes in the score to start the audio playback from that note.

 There are three main components for preparation of the animated score: